pts/pts-minix-1.5.10-hdd-image/README.md

 https://oldinux.org/ claims that this HDD image was the environment where Linus Torvalds developed the early versions of Linux (before 1.0).
-However, the last-modification timestamps don't confirm this: such early Linux development was happened before 1994, and the timestamps of the Minix files on the HDD image are in 2003-01.
+However, the last-modification timestamps don't confirm this: such early Linux development has happened before 1994, and the timestamps of the Minix files on the HDD image are in 2003-01.
 Nevertheless, the disk image contains some early source files of Linux 0.11 and 0.97.

 The Perl script ghost2vhd.pl was written by reverse engineering the contents of MINIX15.gho.
 This file can be converted back (restored) to a disk image using Norton Ghost 8.0 or 2003.
 It doesn't work with Norton Ghost 7.5, 9.0 or 11.5.
-Please note that Norton Ghosts, when restoring, moves partitions around and changes the disk geometry information in FAT filesystem boot sectors.
+Please note that Norton Ghost, when restoring, moves partitions around and changes the disk geometry information in FAT filesystem boot sectors.
 These changes have been undone manually.